Welcome Class of 2019!

 It is essential that you have a good calendar/planner.
 Plan to schedule of all your classes, study time, homework time, activities, and your free time.
 This planning is key to learning how to balance your commitments early in your first semester at Wheaton.
 For example, because you’re not in classes all day, at first you may feel you have a lot of free time; however, you will have to do 2-3 hours of homework and studying outside of class for each hour you spend in the classroom.
 Along with your activities, sports, free time, part-time work, clubs, etc., you will find that you need to plan your time carefully.

 You can use a paper planner/calendar, the Google calendar associated with your Wheaton College email, iCal, or other kinds of technologies to help you; however, no matter which kind of organizational system you choose, use it consistently.
+Be sure to consult the Wheaton College calendar for important academic deadlines and to keep up with all the great events on campus.
+From the main calendar page you can easily subscribe to the Wheaton calendar or add it to your Google calendar.
 Good organization and planning will help you address challenges you experience and assist you in building academic momentum.

 You will experience difficulties and challenges in college that require hard work, patience, and consistent effort to resolve.
 Perseverance necessitates being realistic about challenges and difficulties, which will happen both inside and outside your classes.
 Perseverance means taking responsibility for your education, your choices, and how you manage your time.
 Perseverance also requires being flexible, which is essential to your intellectual growth.
 You will need to adapt and adjust to new expectations and requirements and be willing to try something new.
 Plan to address any concerns you experience as they arise, and use the many support options available to you at Wheaton College to help you do this.

 Each student needs support throughout all four years of college.
-Support comes in many forms, and you will need different kinds of support at different points during your college career.
+Support comes in many forms, and you will need different kinds of support at each stage of your college career.
 Support will always include your professors and faculty advisors.

-Don’t hesitate to schedule an appointment with an Academic Dean and/or with the Coordinator of Academic Support and Disability Services at the Filene Center for Academic Advising and Career Services.
+Don’t hesitate to schedule an appointment with the Academic Deans and Dean Riconscente, Associate Dean of Access Services and Academic Support, at the Filene Center for Academic Advising and Career Services.
 We’re located on the first floor of Kollett Hall.

 Finally, as you prepare for your first semester, be passionate!
 Seek the excitement of intellectual discovery and adventure.
 Be passionate about your pursuits inside and outside of the classroom.
 A wealth of intellectual and creative opportunity awaits you at Wheaton!